jhubsch/wp-functions/README.md

 Sometimes, submitting a Gravity Form refreshes the page.
 If your form is below the fold, a user would have to scroll down to see the submission message.
 This code snippet makes the page scroll down to that submission message automatically upon form submission.

+# Custom Post Types in Archives
+This code snippet will include custom post types in the archives for default tags and categories as well.